-8. All clearances for surfaces not in sight from the Tower (day or night) should be considered discretionary as the surface cannot be deemed as being 'clear' from hazard.
-Odiham has been permitted to contravene CAP 413 after a Safety Assessment was conducted to reduce R/T loading.
+6. Standard clearances to take off/land may be issued to Ac using unlit surfaces at night, or any surfaces not in sight from the VCR (day or night).
+Odiham has been permitted to contravene CAP 413 after a Safety Assessment was conducted to reduce.

-Practise display Aircraft
+Practice display Aircraft

-9. There will be a cct embargo for display practises, however:
+7. There will be a cct embargo for display practices, however: